-Serving as the team’s sideline reporter on KCAL-9 from 2002-11, John Ireland returns for his fifth season behind the mic as radio play-by-play announcer for the Lakers.
+Serving as the team’s sideline reporter on KCAL-9 from 2002-11, John Ireland returns for his sixth season behind the mic as radio play-by-play announcer for the Lakers.

 A four-time local Emmy Award winner for best sports reporting, Ireland currently co-hosts the Mason and Ireland Show on the Lakers flagship station 710 AM ESPNLA Radio.